COLA-Laboratory/cola_www_src/content/_index.md

 Computational Optimization for Learning and Adaptive Systems (COLA) laboratory has contributed the fundamental development of computational/artificial intelligence (CI/AI) for black-box optimization and decision-making (especially with multiple conflicting objectives), as well as applications in life sciences (including bioscience and healthcare) and software engineering.
 In particular, we have been enthusiastic about broad AI+X (integrating AI with application domains denoted by "X" to enhance, innovate, or transform the domain).

-{{< hint danger >}}
-We are delighted to organize an ECML/PKDD 2025 Discovery Challenge on Foundation Models for Genomic Modeling and Understanding.
-The deadline is at the end of June.
-More details about this competition and guideline for participation can be found from this [website](https://www.codabench.org/competitions/6930/).
-{{< /hint >}}

 {{< hint info >}}
 We are constantly looking for _talented_ and _passionate_ people to join our lab.
 Please refer to [vacancies](/docs/home/vacancies) for potential opportunities.
 {{< /hint >}}